 Some assembly needed

-You should now already see some of the panels working and displaying stats.
-But there will be some panels that you’ll need to edit manually.
-Those are:
+You should now already see most of the panels working and displaying stats.
+But there will be some panels where you need to select some values in the dropdowns at the top.
+Like Cache Devices.

-To update the drive names on the Storage Consumption panel, edit the panel and go to the Visualization menu.
-There you will see the different Value Mappings for the different drive paths.
+To update the drive names on the Storage Consumption panel, edit the panel and go to the Field menu.
+There you will can add the different Value Mappings for the different drive paths.
+See the video below.

 And that’s about it!
 This should get you going on adding or creating awesome dashboards for you Unraid system.
 There are tons of different dashboards on grafana.com to get inspiration from.
 My dashboard is far from the best one out there, so please share your awesome dashboards in the comment section or on Discord!